angelsenra/angelsenra.github.io/_pages/index.md

 TODOs for the week starting 23 Nov:

 - [x] Add blog tags
-- [ ] Add cv section with experience and awards/competitions and text about me work-wise.
+- [x] Add cv section with experience and awards/competitions and text about me work-wise.
 Work picture
+    - [x] PDF download
+        - [ ] UTF8 support
+        - [ ] Don't break headings
+        - [ ] Update dependencies, load them later
-    - [ ] PDF download
+    - [ ] Improve button, link back to jobs page
 - [ ] Make the about me less of a cv.
 Friendly picture
 - [ ] Improve the home page, decide how to link to the other pages properly
 - [x] Google Analytics in proper account